Maireana rohrlachii: Description

 Maireana rohrlachii is an intricately branched shrub or subshrub that typically grows to a height of up to 1 m and has thin branches with woolly hairs.
 Its leaves are arranged alternately, fleshy, oval to narrowly spindle-shaped, 3–8 mm long.
 The flowers are unisexual and arranged singly and glabrous, the fruiting perianth glabrous and pale brown why dry.
 The tube is broadly top-shaped to hemispherical, about 2 mm high and 3 mm in diameter, thin-walled and easily crushed.
 The wing is thinly papery, horizontal and 12–16 mm in diameter.

 Taxonomy and naming

 This species was first formally described in 1965 by Paul Graham Wilson who gave it the name Kochia rohrlachii in the supplement to J.M.Black's Flora of South Australia from a specimen collected in 1959 near Buckleboo on the Eyre Peninsula.
 In 1975, Wilson transferred the species to Maireana as M. rohrlachii in the journal Nuytsia.
-The specific epithet, rohrlachii, honours K.D.
-Rohrlach, who collected the type specimens.
+The specific epithet, rohrlachii, honours Kenneth Desmond Rohrlach, who collected the type specimens.